The National Marine Historical Society published an article by Richard King about the Columbia River sturgeon:

 When in the 1880s businessmen brought icing technology to the Columbia, along with a demand for sturgeon, the fishermen of the region began to capture the species so aggressively that within two decades they nearly rendered white sturgeon extinct along the river.
 Sturgeon grow slowly and take a long time to reproduce and mature.
 It was easy to disturb their life cycle by disturbing their habitat and fishing out big breeding females for caviar.

-The overfishing of White Sturgeon in the Pacific Rivers, unfortunately, continued for another hundred years causing wild populations to approach unsustainable levels.
-In the 1980s, fisheries scientists and biologists at the University of California at Davis were successful in domesticating White Sturgeon raised from broodstock captured in the Columbia River.
-This critical breakthrough allowed scientists to reintroduce fish back into the Columbia, and opened the door for raising White Sturgeon commercially to reduce the pressure on natural stocks.
+The overfishing of White Sturgeon in all the Pacific Rivers, unfortunately, continued for another hundred years causing wild populations to approach unsustainable levels.
+In the 1980s, fisheries scientists and biologists at the University of California at Davis were successful in domesticating White Sturgeon raised from broodstock captured in the Sacramento River.
+This critical breakthrough allowed scientists to reintroduce fish back into the Sacramento and Columbia Rivers, and opened the door for raising White Sturgeon commercially to reduce the pressure on natural stocks.